em-eklavyamishra/To-Do-List/README.md

 # To-Do-list
-Basic To-Do list created in C
+This is created in C using basic C commands.
+This can be used to add delete and check the tasks in the list you created.